FreeClimbAPI/freeclimb-cli/docs/logs.md

   TAIL  (tail) also dont know what it should be

 OPTIONS
-  -Q, --since=since      I dont know
-  -h, --help             show CLI help
+  -Q, --since=since      I do not know what it should be yet -h, --help             show CLI help
   -m, --maxItem=maxItem  Show only a certain number of the most recent logs on this page.
   -n, --next             Displays the next page of output.